Back in Action (2025 film): Production

 In June 2022, it was reported that Cameron Diaz was coming out of retirement for a Seth Gordon and Brendan O'Brien penned action comedy entitled Back in Action, also set to star Jamie Foxx.
 Beau Bauman was revealed to be producing for Good One Productions with Seth Gordon producing for Exhibit A and Foxx, Datari Turner, O'Brien and Mark McNair executive producing.
-In August 2022, Foxx spoke about persuading Diaz (whose last film prior to her retirement in 2014 was Annie, which he also starred in) to join the cast, telling Entertainment Tonight that "Cameron is such an incredible force and she has done so much in this business" and that he asked her "'Do you wanna have some fun?
+In August 2022, Foxx spoke about persuading Diaz (whose last film prior to her retirement in 2014 was Annie, which she and Foxx also starred in) to join the cast, telling Entertainment Tonight that "Cameron is such an incredible force and she has done so much in this business" and that he asked her "'Do you wanna have some fun?
 Just have some fun!'
 And I think that's what brought her to it...we're so happy that it's happening and looking forward to it".

 In November 2022, Glenn Close and Kyle Chandler were added to the cast.
 In February 2023, Andrew Scott, McKenna Roberts, Rylan Jackson and Jamie Demetriou joined the cast.
 Principal photography took place in London from December 2, 2022, to March 9, 2023.
 In late February 2023, Diaz shot scenes at the River Thames.
 Filming in Atlanta began on March 28 and wrapped in late April.
 In mid-April, while Foxx was hospitalized for a medical emergency, body doubles were used to film his remaining scenes.
 The opening scene showing a cityscape was filmed in Ljubljana, Slovenia.
 Netflix spent $207.2 million producing the film, which came down to a net cost of $158.9 million after UK tax incentives.

 While Gordon and O'Brien were solely credited with the screenplay, various contributions were made by Andrea Berloff, Matteo Borghese, Joel Church-Cooper, Adam Cole-Kelly, Dana Fox, Paul Fruchbom, John Gatins, Joe Nussbaum, Cassie Pappas, Lennon Parham, Sam Pitman, Ellen Shanman, Laura Solon, David Stassen, Jessica St. Clair, Victoria Strouse, and Lillian Yu.